RicardoIreno/prodmais-laravel/INSTALL.md

     CREATE DATABASE prodmais;
     CREATE USER prodmais WITH ENCRYPTED PASSWORD 'prodmais';
-    GRANT ALL PRIVILEGES ON DATABASE laravel TO laravel;
+    GRANT ALL PRIVILEGES ON DATABASE prodmais TO prodmais;
     \q

 ### Instalação do PHP 8.2